 Board of Directors

-Duncan Budge is Chairman of Dunedin Enterprise Investment Trust plc and Artemis Alpha Trust plc, and a non-executive director of Lazard World Trust Fund (SICAF), Lowland Investment Company plc, Menhaden Capital plc and Asset Value Investors Ltd. He was previously a director of J. Rothschild Capital Management from 1988 to 2012 and a director and chief operating officer of RIT Capital Partners plc from 1995 to 2011.
-Between 1979 and 1985 he was with Lazard Brothers & Co.
-Ltd. He received an M.A.
-(Honours) in History from Oxford University.
+Duncan Budge is chairman of Dunedin Enterprise Investment Trust plc and Artemis Alpha Trust plc, and a non‐executive director of Lowland Investment Company plc, Menhaden Capital plc and Asset Value Investors Limited.
+He was previously a director of J. Rothschild Capital Management from 1988 to 2012 and a director and chief operating officer of RIT Capital Partners plc from 1995 to 2011.
+After graduating from the University of Oxford, he spent six years with Lazard Brothers.

 Pedro Gonzalez de Cosio

 Mr. Gonzalez de Cosio is a Principal and co-founder of the Investment Manager and will manage the Company’s portfolio.
 During the 14 years prior to founding the Investment Manager, Mr. Gonzalez de Cosio held various positions in the structured finance divisions of Deutsche Bank and JP Morgan in New York, where he was responsible for structuring various forms of collateralised financings and derivatives for US and international clients, including several years covering clients in the life sciences industries.
 Mr. Gonzalez de Cosio’s prior experience also includes various positions in the investment banking division of Nomura Securities in New York, the leasing division of Société Générale in Paris, and coordinating the issuance of external debt for the Mexican Ministry of Finance.
 Mr. Gonzalez de Cosio earned a B.A. degree (Summa Cum Laude) in Business Administration from the University of San Diego and an M.B.A. from INSEAD in Fontainebleau, France.